pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 ## Performance benchmarks

+On server side databases, there are many ways to improve performance by scaling up the hardware or just using more servers.
+Local-First apps have the big problem that the hardware is set by the user and you cannot even predict how fast that is.
+Some users might have **high-end gaming PCs** while others have **outdated smartphones in power saving mode**.
+So whenever you build a local first app that processes more then a few documents, performance is the key indicator and should tested upfront.

 ## Improving the performance with different RxDB Plugins

 - IndexedDB RxStorage
+- OPFS RxStorage
 - Sharding
 - WebWorker/SharedWorker

+## Other potential performance optimizations

+There are multiple other techniques to improve the performance of your local vector database:

+- Shorten embeddings: The storing and retrieval of embeddings can be improved by "shortening" the embedding.
+To do that, you just strip away numbers from your vector.
+For example `[0.56, 0.12, -0.34, 0.78, -0.90]` becomes `[0.56, 0.12]`.
+Thats it, you now have a smaller embedding that is faster to read out of the storage and calculating distances is faster because it has to process less numbers.
+The downside is that you loose precission in your search results.
+Sometimes shortening the embeddings makes more sense as a pre-query step where you first compare the shortened vectors and later fetch the "real" vectors for the 10 most matching documents to improve their sort order.

+- Use faster models: There are many ways to improve performance of machine learning models.
+If your embedding calculation is too slow, try other models. **Smaller** mostly means **faster**.

+- Narrow down the search space: By utilizing other "normal" filter operators to your query, you can narrow down the search space and optimize performance.
+For example in an email search you could additionally use a operator that limits the results to all emails that are not older then one year.

+- Dimensionality Reduction with an [autoencoder](https://www.youtube.com/watch?v=D16rii8Azuw): An autoencoder encodes vector data with minimal loss which can improve the performance by having to store and compare less numbers in an embedding.

+## Scalability of the local vector database

 ## Migrating Data on Model/Index Changes